anduslim/hoiiopie/docs/quickstart.rst

 Quick Start
 -----------------

-Install Hoiio Pie from Python Cheeseshop.
+Install Hoiio SDK from Python Cheeseshop.

 .. code-block:: bash

-	sudo pip install hoiiopie
+	sudo pip install hoiio

-Hoiio Pie will be installed, together with it's dependencies.
+The SDK will be installed, together with it's dependencies.
 There is only 1 dependency:

 - `Requests <http://docs.python-requests.org>`_

 You do NOT need to install the dependencies since they will be automatically installed with `pip install`.

 Start by initializing the service with your Hoiio credentials (a pair of App ID and Access Token).
 If you have not, register a developer account from `Hoiio <http://developer.hoiio.com>`_ and create an app from the portal.

-Then make Hoiio API requests!
+Then make Hoiio API requests like this:

 .. code-block:: python

 	from hoiio import Hoiio

+	# REPLACE WITH YOUR HOIIO CREDENTIALS
 	Hoiio.init('MY_APP_ID', 'MY_ACCESS_TOKEN')

 	# Makes a voice call back